-Around 20% of our community reported having one or more long-term health conditions, with mental health conditions being the most common.
+Around 20% of our community reported having one or more long-term health conditions, with mental health conditions being the most common.29

-Around 36% of Aboriginal and Torres Strait Islander residents in our City reported experiencing at least one long-term health condition.
+Around 36% of Aboriginal and Torres Strait Islander residents in our City reported experiencing at least one long-term health condition.29

-5% of our community requires assistance with daily living due to disability.
+5% of our community requires assistance with daily living due to disability.29

-- Council hosted workshops on women's health, social isolation among men, and building healthy relationships for couples and families. - Council provided information and resources on domestic violence, cost of living and support services through its website. - Council organised community expos, bringing service providers to accessible locations for the community - Council hosted regular My Aged Care information sessions in multiple community languages for senior residents and carers.
+- · Council hosted workshops on women's health, social isolation among men, and building healthy relationships for couples and families. - Council provided information and resources on domestic violence, cost of living and support services through its website. - Council organised community expos, bringing service providers to accessible locations for the - Council hosted regular My Aged Care information sessions in multiple community languages for senior residents and carers.

-BJECTIVE DESCRIPTION KEY OUTCOME INDICATOR

-Increase opportunities for residents to access appropriate and affordable health and wellbeing services and facilities through partnerships To address the challenges in accessing affordable and appropriate health and wellbeing services, we will expand our practices and partnerships to create new opportunities for residents to maintain a healthy and balanced life.
+OBJECTIVE DESCRIPTION KEY OUTCOME INDICATOR Objective 8 To address the challenges • Improvement in services and support for wellbeing, including preventative care, Increase opportunities for in accessing affordable residents to access appropriate and appropriate health and nutrition, mental health support and and affordable health and wellbeing services, we will physical activity wellbeing services and facilities expand our practices and • Greater health and wellbeing through partnerships partnerships to create new opportunities for residents to maintain a healthy and

-- Improvement in services and support for wellbeing, including preventative care, nutrition, mental health support and physical activity - Greater health and wellbeing considerations in Council's planning and practices - Increased community resilience and wellbeing - Reduced long-term health conditions
+- considerations in Council's planning and

+- · Increased community resilience and wellbeing

+- Reduced long-term health conditions

-Develop Council-led recreational programs, events and facilities to promote active lifestyles
+Develop Council-led recreational programs, events and facilities to promote active lifestyles balanced life.